 No. Both services operate under the same Australian regulatory framework: AHPRA registration for doctors, TGA prescribing rules, Australian Privacy Act for data handling, and Medical Board of Australia telehealth guidelines.
 Regulatory safety is equivalent.

-Both services charge comparable prices for the same core offerings.
-InstantMed's medical certificates start at From $19.95, repeat scripts at $29.95, and general consults at From $49.95.
+Both services charge comparable prices for overlapping core offerings.
+InstantMed's medical certificates start at From $24.95, repeat scripts at $29.95, and active specialty assessments at From $49.95.
 Qoctor's pricing is in a similar range.
-Check both sites for the specific service you need — small differences may apply depending on the request type.
+Check both sites for the specific service you need - small differences may apply depending on the request type.

 Yes.
 Neither service locks you into an ongoing relationship.
 You can use one for one request and the other for the next.
 Your clinical records stay with the service that created them - if you want unified records, you'd need to ask each service for a summary to share with your regular GP.